carpentries-incubator/hpc-intro/_episodes/14-modules.md

 ## Environment Modules

-Environment modules are the solution to these problems.
-A *module* is a self-contained description of a software package &mdash; it contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.
+Environment Modules are the solution to these problems.
+A *Module* is a self-contained description of a software package &mdash; it contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.

-There are a number of different environment module implementations commonly used on HPC systems: the two most common are *TCL modules* and *Lmod*.
+There are a number of different Environment Module implementations commonly used on HPC systems: the two most common are *TCL modules* and *Lmod*.
 Both of these use similar syntax and the concepts are the same so learning to use one will allow you to use whichever is installed on the system you are using.
-In both implementations the `module` command is used to interact with environment modules.
+In both implementations the `module` command is used to interact with environment Modules.
 An additional subcommand is usually added to the command to specify what you want to do.
 For a list of subcommands you can use `module -h` or `module help`.
 As for all commands, you can access the full help on the *man* pages with `man module`.

-On login you may start out with a default set of modules loaded or you may start out with an empty environment; this depends on the setup of the system you are using.
+On login you may start out with a default set of Modules loaded or you may start out with an empty environment; this depends on the setup of the system you are using.